MicrosoftDocs/memdocs/sccm/sum/deploy-use/third-party-software-updates.md

 ## Add a custom catalog
-*Partner catalogs* are software vendor catalogs which are registered Microsoft.
-Catalogs that you provide, which aren't registered with Microsoft, are called *custom catalogs*.
+*Partner catalogs* are software vendor catalogs which have their information already registered with Microsoft.
+With partner catalogs, you can subscribe to them without having to specify any additional information.
+Catalogs that you add are called *custom catalogs*.
 You can add a custom catalog from a third-party update vendor to Configuration Manager.
 Custom catalogs must use https and the updates must be digitally signed.

 1. Go to the **Software Updates Library** workspace, expand **Software updates**, and select the **Third-Party Software Update Catalogs** node.